Analysis | How the 15% US Minimum Corporate Tax Would Work

 4. What do economists think of the idea?

 In general, they’re not big fans.
 Many say that it would be much simpler to raise the corporate tax rate or eliminate tax breaks that many lawmakers consider too generous.
-Another major critique is that the bill would mean that some companies wouldn’t be able to claim all the deductions allowed under the tax code, notably tax benefits known as depreciation for investments in equipment and buildings.
-Many of those tax benefits have bipartisan support, though some are favored more by Republicans because they are part of President Donald Trump’s 2017 tax cut law.
+Another major critique of the bill as originally drafted was that some companies wouldn’t be able to claim all the deductions allowed under the tax code, notably tax benefits known as depreciation for investments in equipment and buildings.
+But a late deal struck to secure the pivotal vote of Senator Kyrsten Sinema of Arizona would create an exemption for depreciation tax deductions.

 5. How much money does this tax raise?

-It would raise about $313 billion over a decade, according to Congress’s non-partisan scorekeeper, the Joint Committee on Taxation.
-It’s the biggest tax increase in the bill, which in total has $739 billion of revenue offsets, including new taxes and savings from a prescription drug pricing proposal.
+The bill as originally drafted would have raised about $313 billion over a decade, according to Congress’s non-partisan scorekeeper, the Joint Committee on Taxation, making it the biggest tax increase in the bill.
+That number will be revised based on the changes that Sinema demanded.

 Confusingly enough, no. The separate and distinct 15% worldwide minimum levy deal that Treasury Secretary Janet Yellen helped broker last year is meant to stop multinational companies from moving operations to low-tax havens.
 The European Union and other countries are making progress in implementing that deal, but its provisions have foundered in the US Congress, raising the prospect of the plan eventually taking effect without US involvement.